-Skin reactions: Lamotrigine can cause serious rashes requiring hospitalization and discontinuation of treatment.
-The incidence of these rashes, which have included Stevens-Johnson syndrome, is approximately 0.8% (8/1,000) in pediatric patients (two to 16 years of age) receiving lamotrigine immediate release as adjunctive therapy for epilepsy and 0.3% (3/1,000) in adults receiving adjunctive therapy for epilepsy.
-In clinical trials of bipolar and other mood disorders, the rate of serious rash was 0.08% (0.8/1,000) in adult patients receiving lamotrigine as initial monotherapy and 0.13% (1.3/1,000) in adult patients receiving lamotrigine as adjunctive therapy.
-In a prospectively followed cohort of 1,983 pediatric patients (two to 16 years of age) with epilepsy taking adjunctive lamotrigine immediate release, there was one rash-related death.
-In worldwide postmarketing experience, rare cases of toxic epidermal necrolysis and/or rash-related death have been reported in adults and children, but those numbers are too few to permit a precise estimate of the rate.
+LAMICTAL® can cause serious rashes requiring hospitalization and discontinuation of treatment.
+The incidence of these rashes, which have included Stevens-Johnson syndrome, is approximately 0.3% to 0.8% in pediatric patients (aged 2 to 17 years) and 0.08% to 0.3% in adults receiving LAMICTAL.
+One rash-related death was reported in a prospectively followed cohort of 1,983 pediatric patients (aged 2 to 16 years) with epilepsy taking LAMICTAL as adjunctive therapy.
+In worldwide postmarketing experience, rare cases of toxic epidermal necrolysis and/or rash-related death have been reported in adult and pediatric patients, but their numbers are too few to permit a precise estimate of the rate.